 Having this information to hand when you speak with one of our advisers can really help us to do research on the best insurer for you.
 Our job is to be open and honest with you about the insurances that you can access and the potential cost of the cover.

 It is likely that where Life Insurance is available with your APS, that the premiums will be higher than what you see on price comparison sites.
-This is most likely for APS type 4 and maybe APS type 3.
 Everyone is individual so it is not possible to say exactly what might be on offer.
 The main things that insurers are looking out for is how much the antiphospholipid syndrome affects your day to day living.

 It is possible that for any type of APS if you have had a recent significant flare of your symptoms, you have additional conditions like lupus, or you have experienced catastrophic APS, that your insurance will need to be placed with a specialist insurer.